UPDATE, March 28: HB 1157 passed the in the House by a 93 – 4 vote.

 UPDATE, February 22: HB 1157, its companion SB 5390, and SB 5269 all failed to make today’s cutoff for passing out of their respective finance committees.
-However, HB 1157 has been deemed “necessary to implement the budget” (NTIB), which means it is still alive!
+However, HB 1157 has been deemed “necessary to implement the budget” (NTIB), keeping it alive.

 UPDATE, February 17: The House Local Government Committee, chaired by Representative Gerry Pollet (D-Seattle), declined to take a vote on HB 1337, killing the bill.
 In better news, the Senate Housing & Local Government Committee passed SB 5235.